wa7nwp/nwp2019/19201_Ham_misc/social_media_comments.md

 # NWP Social Media Posts

+## APRS Voice Alert

+190804 - Travis T - I have a yaesu ftm400 and it has voice alert on the aprs.
+I have turned it on but does anyone know how it works.

+Bill V - Voice Alert is calling and listening for a live voice contact.
+Great to meet new folk when you're at the radio.

+Justin Cherington - I don’t think I’ve ever heard the alert.

+Bill V Justin - it's not a special sound or notification - it's just a standard APRS AX25 packet that is heard on the radio because it has the 100 Hz tone.
+When you hear the packets - call for the station who's now in range and move off to another simplex frequency for a chat - perhaps 146.55 or 146.58.

+R. Abbott - If you don't turn on Voice Alert, your radio just sends a packet on the frequency.
+And it will hear packets that come back the radio will unmute the speaker and you will hear a squawk.
+This is the basic setup.
+Most people find that annoying after a couple minutes so the turn the volume down.
+What Voice Alert does, is put a 100Hz tone on both send and receive.
+This way, your radio will still hear and process standard messages, but won't meet the tone requirements to unmute the speaker.
+So you won't hear a squawk.
+And you don't have to turn down the volume.
+Now, another mobile user comes into your simplex range who also has Voice Alert turned on.
+That user is transmitting a 100Hz tone that your radio hears.
+It meets the tone requirements to unmute your speaker and you hear the squawk.
+This alerts you that there is another mobile user in the area also using APRS.
+You can contact them back directly on the APRS freq, initiate contact and then QSY to a clear freq to have a ragchew.

 ## Ed Fong J-Pole Antenna
 190724 Ed's three QST articles are interesting and educational.
 Links to the PDF's are at the bottom of his page here - https://edsantennas.weebly.com/about.html #antenna